Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 I spent a few minutes getting expensive gas, chips and Gatorade and chatting to the friendly native clerk who knew Alberta well as he had previously worked in Edmonton.

-I set off aiming for the Nitainlaii campground, which is near the Peel river ferry.
+I set off aiming for the Nitainlaii campground near the Peel river ferry.

 Somewhere in the tundra south of Inuvik I pulled over yet again to let a semi-trailer thunder by in a cloud of dust.